Southeast Asia: Japanese

 During World War II, Imperial Japan invaded most of the former western colonies under the concept of "Greater East Asia Co-Prosperity Sphere".
-However, the Shōwa occupation regime committed violent actions against civilians such as the Manila massacre and the implementation of a system of forced labour, such as the one involving four to ten million romusha in Indonesia.
+However, the Shōwa occupation regime committed violent actions against civilians such as live human experimentation, sexual slavery under the brutal "comfort women" system, the Manila massacre and the implementation of a system of forced labour, such as the one involving four to ten million romusha in Indonesia.
 A later UN report stated that four million people died in Indonesia as a result of famine and forced labour during the Japanese occupation.
 The Allied powers who then defeated Japan (and other allies of Axis) in the South-East Asian theatre of World War II then contended with nationalists to whom the occupation authorities had granted independence.

 Indian

 Gujarat, India had a flourishing trade relationship with Southeast Asia in the 15th and 16th centuries.
 The trade relationship with Gujarat declined after the Portuguese invasion of Southeast Asia in the 17th century.